ziyoung/better-wilcom-docs/wilcom-docs/Setup/hardware/Configure_machine_runtime_settings.md

 | Design start time   | Time the machine takes to go from stop to normal speed – e.g. it may stitch a number of slow stitches to start off.
 May be available from machine specs or empirical observation.                                  |
 | Design end time     | Stopping time – the machine may slow down and then travel to the center of the hoop before actually stopping.                                                                                                      |

-5Click OK.
+5. Click OK.
 All machines or machine classes you define are listed in the Machine Runtime Setup dialog.
 From here they can be updated or removed from the system.

 ![MachineRuntimeSetupCreate.png](assets/MachineRuntimeSetupCreate.png)